 Once you have found your intended subject, if you need to move your car closer, make sure you wind the windows down before you position your vehicle closer, just in case you inadvertently find yourself so close that the noise will scare them off.

 Most wildlife is going to be active at the beginning and end of the day when light levels are low.
 Usually that means using relatively low shutter speeds, even if you crank your ISO up pretty high.
 Combine that with a long focal length, and it’s clear that you’ll want to have some kind of support for your gear if you’re going to get sharp photos.

-There’s also several larger options that have solid mounting plates on them for your ballhead and gimbal.
+Many of the larger options that have solid mounting plates on them for your clamp, ballhead or gimbal.
 If you have the space in your car, and don’t mind the extra cost, these are definitely a nice thing to have if you’re using larger super telephoto prime lenses.
 Consider the size of your car window though!
 The simple panning clamp solution works great for me as I have a relatively small car.
 I’m not sure I could even fit my gimbal in that space if it were already raised on a bean bag.